 Best Künefe in Istanbul: 10 Dessert Shops to Try

-Ekol Hatay Künefe in Levent is the purist's pick, Keyfeder in Beyoğlu bakes 14 künefe varieties until 2 am, and 8 more spots across Istanbul.
+Ekol Hatay Künefe in Levent is the purist's pick, Keyfeder in Beyoğlu bakes künefe and katmer until 2 am, and 8 more spots across Istanbul.

 Shredded filo pastry drenched in sweet sugar syrup over a layer of unsalted cheese, finished with pistachios, nuts, cream, or a scoop of ice cream.
 That is künefe, and Istanbul takes it seriously.

 Two shops rise above the rest.
 Ekol Hatay Künefe in Levent runs a deliberately short menu and treats the dessert as its whole reason for existing; if you are seriously hunting the perfect künefe in Istanbul, start there.
-Keyfeder Künefe Katmer in Beyoğlu goes the other way, with 14 different künefes on the menu and the doors open until 2 am.
+Keyfeder Künefe Katmer in Beyoğlu goes the other way, with a künefe menu that runs from classic Hatay cheese to walnut and the doors open until 2 am.

-This cheese-filled dessert even appears in One Thousand and One Nights.
-North Africans and Arabs have their own versions, and the Turkish one is no less iconic.
+The dessert has a long paper trail; versions of it appear in Arab cookbooks as early as the 13th century.
+North Africans and Arabs have their own takes, and the Turkish one is no less iconic.
 Its homeland is Hatay, the southern border province near Syria, which once marked the 78th anniversary of joining Turkey by baking a giant künefe 78 meters long and weighing roughly 1,550 kilograms.
 The ten shops below carry that tradition into Istanbul.
 For the wider eating map, start with our guide to the best food in Istanbul.

 All 10 künefe spots at a glance